Forgotten World Highway - State Highway 43

 In 1989, local government reforms put part of the easternmost area of Stratford District under Manawatu-Wanganui Regional Council control instead of Taranaki.
 This included Whangamomona, Tahora and Kohuratahi.
 The people living in those areas protested by declaring themselves a 'republic', thus ceding from New Zealand.
 They elected their own president, and the resultant publicity brought such a high profile to Whangamomona that the first annual 'Republic Day' in November 1989 attracted thousands to the small village.

-The Republic Day is now held every two years, with the next taking place in January 2013.
+The Republic Day is now held every two years.
+Find out more on the Whangamomona Republic Facebook page.

 24 HOUR PHONE: